oracle-livelabs/spatial-graph/spatial-studio/reset/reset.md

    ![Delete spatial analysis dataset](images/reset-03.png)

-2. Repeat the previous step for other analyses datasets in the following order: 1) PARCELS FLOOD CONTACT, 2) FACILITIES NEAR FLOOD2060 DISTANCE,  3) FACILITIES NEAR FLOOD2060
+2. Repeat the previous step for other analyses datasets in the following order: 1) BUILDINGS FLOOD CONTACT, 2) FACILITIES NEAR FLOOD2060 DISTANCE,  3) FACILITIES NEAR FLOOD2060

 3. From the action menu for the FACILITIES dataset, select the option to **Delete**.